August 25 – 30, 2019

-Celebrating 84 years of Garden Holiday
+Celebrating Garden Holiday

 Delight in hands-on workshops and demonstrations with the area’s finest horticultural experts.
 Mohonk’s show gardens highlight a diverse array of flora both native and exotic.
 Be sure to join us at our annual Victorian Garden Party!